-An engine generator set, is more commonly known as “Genset”.
+An engine generator set is more commonly known as “Genset”.
 They are generally rated in horsepower or a torque, watts or Kilowatts.
-The main components of an engine driven generator include an engine, fuel supply mechanism, a constant engine speed regulator and a generator voltage regulator, cooling and exhaust systems, and lubrication system which have been described in detail in this article.
+The main components of an engine driven generator includes an engine, fuel supply mechanism, a constant engine speed regulator and a generator voltage regulator, cooling and exhaust systems, and lubrication system which have been described in detail in this article.

 Generators usually use the following as fuel: gasoline, diesel, natural gas, propane, biodiesel, water, sewage gas or hydrogen.
 Generators of small size use gasoline (petrol) or diesel as a fuel, and the larger ones run on diesel, natural gas or propane.
 Some engines may also operate on diesel and gas simultaneously.

-- Engine: In an engine driven generator, engine is the main component.
+- Engine: In an engine driven generator, the engine is the main component.
 It creates mechanical energy that gets converted into electricity.
-A generator engine's design and size determines the maximum power output it can create by running on a specific fuel or other power source
+A generator engine's design and size determine the maximum power output it can create by running on a specific fuel or another power source.

-- Voltage Regulator: A voltage regulator is primarily used to regulate the voltage produced, which is suitable to the application or purpose of a generator.
+- Voltage Regulator: A voltage regulator is primarily used to regulate the voltage produced, which is suitable for the application or purpose of a generator.

 - Lubricating System: Since generators comprise of many moving parts, they require regular oiling to ensure smooth functioning.
 The lubricating system in a generator helps in performing this function.